kubernetes/enhancements/keps/sig-api-machinery/2885-server-side-unknown-field-validation/README.md

 ###### What steps should be taken if SLOs are not being met to determine the problem?

-Opt out of server-side validation if the performance impact of it is not tolerable.
+Operators can disable server-side validation by setting the feature-gate to false if the performance impact of it is not tolerable.

 ## Implementation History